dmytro/dmytro.github.com/_posts/2013-10-29-optimizing_jekyll.md

 ### Reduce geometry of JPEG files ###

 First of all, files exported from iPhoto or such, can end up in a lot of various sizes.
-Sometimes you just forget to select proper reduction and have image files of impractical for the web sizez.
+Sometimes you just forget to select proper reduction and have image files of impractical for the web sizes.
 ImageMagick can handle this quite easy, only needed is to add simple Rake task for it.

 {% highlight ruby linenos=table %}